zmwangx/pyzmwangx/README.rst

 This is a collection of small Python utilities used in my day-to-day scripts.

+.. raw:: html

-API doc is hosted on Read the Docs: http://py-zmwangx.rtfd.org
+   API doc is <ins cite="https://readthedocs.org/builds/py-zmwangx/2730973/" datetime="2015-05-09T21:50:47-0700">not</ins> hosted on Read the Docs, since their Python 3.x environment is fake.
+If you want to read the API documentation, either dive into the source files, or roll your own build.

 ------------
 Installation